 The magic of the Jet Age has returned to New York’s John F. Kennedy International Airport.
-After 18 years of being mostly hidden from public view, the 512-room TWA Hotel opened yesterday to great fanfare — exciting architecture and mid-century modern enthusiasts in what has been hailed “the hospitality and aviation moment of the year” and a “time traveler’s dream.”
+After 18 years of being mostly hidden from public view, the 512-room TWA Hotel has opened to great fanfare — exciting architecture and mid-century modern enthusiasts in what has been hailed “the hospitality and aviation moment of the year” and a “time traveler’s dream.”

 The new hotel is the result of a meticulous restoration of Eero Saarinen’s landmark 1962 former airport terminal by MCR and MORSE Development.
 When the TWA terminal first opened, it epitomized the glamour and optimism of the Jet Age.
 The structure was designated a New York City landmark in 1994 and, after its 2001 closure, was listed on the National and New York State Registers of Historic Places in 2005.
 Restoring the beloved building (a project led by Beyer Blinder Belle Architects & Planners), constructing two brand new hotel wings behind it (designed by LUBRANO CIAVARRA Architects with interior design by Stonehill Taylor) and building a 50,000-square-foot events center (by INC Architecture & Design) was a massive endeavor.
 The project involved 22 government agencies and more than 170 firms.
 Turner Construction Company began work in the fall of 2016, with roughly 450 union tradespeople on site every day.
 In addition, dining, retail and amenity partners helped give the space new life.

 “Eero Saarinen’s cathedral to aviation has always looked toward the future,” says Tyler Morse, CEO and Managing Partner of MCR and MORSE Development.
 “We restored and reimagined his landmark with the same care that he devoted to his design.”